Yukigeshiki/sentiment-analysis-cli-rust/README.md

 A CLI tool to perform simple sentiment analysis written in Rust, using a Rust port of [VADER](https://github.com/ckw017/vader-sentiment-rust).

+Analysis can be performed on a text or an HTML file.
+For HTML, you can supply a path to a file locally, or you can scrape HTML from the web.
+Currently, a selector is used to specify the HTML element which contains the required text, but I hope to add xpath functionality in the future too.

 ### How to run:

 First make sure you have Rust installed.
 To do this you can follow the instructions found [here](https://www.rust-lang.org/tools/install).